cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 1. Amount in ETH/tokens to be raised.
 2. Starting ratio of TOKENS to invested ETH. (amount of tokens that goes to investor).
 3. Duration of each stage of round where ratio remains the same. (in number of blocks to make the pace more definite)
-4. The amount of multiplier being deducted from tokens going to project on each stage.
+4. The amount of multiplier being deducted from tokens going to investor on each stage.

 When TGE round is Live TGE settings *may not* be modified.
 The settings may only be modified before TGE round.